tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

     >
     > This is also an Item of Effective Java (Item 79: Avoid excessive synchronization)
     >
     > "To avoid liveness and safety failures, **never cede control to the client within a synchronized method or block**.
-In other words, inside a synchronized region, do not invoke a method that is design to be overridden, or one provided by a client in the fort of a function object. **From the perspective of the class with the synchronized region, such methods are _alien_.** The class has no knowledge of what the method does and has no control over it.
+In other words, inside a synchronized region, do not invoke a method that is design to be overridden, or one provided by a client in the form of a function object. **From the perspective of the class with the synchronized region, such methods are _alien_.** The class has no knowledge of what the method does and has no control over it.
 Depending on what an alien method does, calling it from a synchronized region can cause exceptions, deadlock, or data corruption"
     >

 ### Other liveness hazard